Frank Ntilikina: New York Knicks (2017–2021)

+During the build-up to the 2017 NBA draft, there was heavy speculation that the Dallas Mavericks would select Ntilikina with the ninth overall pick.
+Mavericks owner Mark Cuban was quoted as saying that the Mavericks wanted a "pass-first point guard" and said "We can maybe go a little bit more for a project", both of which Ntilikina fit the bill for.
+When the Knicks ended taking Ntilikina with the eighth pick, the Mavericks chose point guard Dennis Smith Jr. Ntilikina was also rumoured to be coveted by the Knicks' front office and coaching staff, with whom he met in person.

 On 22 June 2017, Ntilikina was selected by the New York Knicks with the eighth pick in the 2017 NBA draft.
 On 5 July, Ntilikina signed with the Knicks.
 He was the second-youngest active player in the NBA during his rookie year behind Ike Anigbogu.
 Ntilikina made his NBA debut on 19 October 2017, in a 105–84 loss to the Oklahoma City Thunder.
 He scored his first points on 28 October against the Brooklyn Nets in a 107–86 win.
 He recorded nine points, two rebounds, five assists and a steal during the Knicks' home opener.
 On 15 January 2018, Ntilikina recorded his first double-double with 10 points, 10 assists, seven rebounds, two blocks and a steal in a 119–104 win over the Brooklyn Nets.
 On 24 January 2018, he was selected to represent Team World for the Rising Stars Challenge during the 2018 NBA All-Star Weekend.
 His rookie season in New York was considered by many as underwhelming, and he was often claimed to be a draft bust.

 Ntilkina was limited to 43 games in his second season due to injuries.

 Heading into his third season, Ntilikina was coming off a strong performance in the 2019 FIBA Basketball World Cup.
 In the early part of the season, he took over starting point guard duties and began to show great signs of defense.
 On 23 November 2019, Ntilikina racked up six steals in a 111–104 loss to San Antonio Spurs.
 However, like his previous two seasons, he struggled to shoot the ball and eventually was demoted in favor of Elfrid Payton.